pete3n/nix-offline-iso/README.md

 ### Dynamic Configuration
 - The installer will look for user configuration files in /tmp/nix-cfg prior to searching /iso/nix-cfg.
 This allows you to dynamically change the system configuration after booting into the installation environment.
 - If configuration changes add dependencies, then the install will fail because they will be missing from the ISO's nix store

+### Install Options
+- You must choose the same Desktop environment as your configuration.nix specifies otherwise the install will fail with missing dependencies
+- You must create the same user as your configuration.nix specifies, otherswise the installer will fail to set the password for your user

 ## Limitations
 Flake configurations are not supported.
 I have not found a way to make a flake based system configuration work completely offline.
-There are also [open issues] (https://github.com/NixOS/nix/issues/8953) related to this problem.
+There are also [open issues](https://github.com/NixOS/nix/issues/8953) related to this problem.
 If anyone has a solution, I would be very interested in seeing it.